mvaliadis/Spindle_dynamics_toolbox/README.md

   <b>Figure 2: Phase Shift: Stage vs. SO Power </b>
 </p>

-From this figure, we see spindles tend to occur in SO peak (phase ~0) during light sleep, and the preferred phase shifts earlier to the SO rising phase in deeper sleep, for this participant.
+We see spindles tend to occur in SO peak (phase ~0) during light sleep, and the preferred phase shifts earlier to the SO rising phase in deeper sleep, for this participant.

 ### 3. Model With History Greatly Improves Model Performance